bnb51/bnb-portfolio/_test_items/saltbot.md

 classes: wide
 ---

 The goal of this project is to create a robotic system that can dispense salt in an open space by autonomously mapping the space, planning a path to cover the free area, and navigating through the planned path.
 This is achieved through the use of the Clearpath Jackal robot with a Velodyne VLP16 3D lidar scanner.
-I used a custom planner integrated with rtabmap and the Nav2 stack in ROS2 Humble to command the robot.
+I used a custom planner integrated with RTABmap and the Nav2 stack in ROS2 Humble to command the robot.
 This project uses custom ROS2 nodes written in Python 3 and C++

 I chose this task as my individual winter project because I want to solve common problems that many people face while pursuing my passion for mobile robots.
 Walkway safety is a huge concern for anyone who lives in cold and icy places, and automating this process allows users to mitigate risk of falling and frostbite from the weather.
 While Chicago presented a warmer than usual winter, I still value this project both for the problem statement and for the opportunity to pursue desireable robotics skills.

+I am still completing this project, so please enjoy the progress and check back for the conclusion of the post!

+## Outdoor
-## Video Demo
+### Video Demo
-<iframe width="560" height="315" src="https://www.youtube.com/embed/x_r3QtYOPaI?si=EySl7sIvZ3BBynXz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ds8fOuWjql8?si=h1Npc1BC5I5yZ3La" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The above video demonstrates the robot traveling with the salt trailer it uses for this project.

 ## Main Hardware Components
   - Clearpath Jackal Robot running ROS2 Humble on Ubuntu 22.04